mcharouk/speckit-demo/speckit-prompts.md

 * try to fix the issue in the most top level file or it will create inconsistencies

+# Analyze

+* Cross-artifact consistency & coverage analysis
+* basically it checks that the tasks don't violate any rule that was given before.
+It's a quality check gate.
+* It can make recommendations for improvements
+* If you want to accept recommendations, tell him to integrate them in the spec, plan and tasks to use a recursive loop.
+* Optional to run

 # Spec-kit implement

+* if something is not right in the result of implement step, you can iterate to ask him to refine
+* at the very least be sure, once it's done, ask him to reintegrate all the learning and experience pieces to the spec.md

 ```
 /speckit.implement